The bench press is the most hyped, overused and badly performed exercise that is done in the gym.

 The bench press is a compound upper body exercise.
-It’s main target is the chest, but it also develops the triceps and the front deltoids.
-It can be done in a range of ways, from dumbbells to cables, but, if you want to move the maximum amount of weight, which is key to packing on muscle mass, you need to be doing the flat bar bench press.
+The main target of the bench press is the chest, but it also develops the triceps and the front deltoids.
+It can be done in a variety of ways, from dumbbells to cables, but, if you want to move the maximum amount of weight, which is key to packing on muscle mass, you need to be doing the flat bar bench press.

-When you are bench pressing, you should always have a spotter with you, just in case you get stuck in the bottom position.
+When you are bench pressing, you should always have a spotter with you, just in case you get stuck in the bottom position, or to help prevent injury.
 Be sure also that you secure the ends of the bar with collars.
 However, there is a proviso here; if you are working out at home on your own, you may prefer to leave the collars off the bar.
-That’s because, if you get stuck with the bar on your chest, your only option short of crushing your chest, is to angle up the bar so the weight slides off one end.
+That’s because if you get stuck with the bar on your chest, your only option short of crushing your chest, is to angle up the bar so the weight slides off one end.